 CVE-2022-24681 Overview

-CVE-2022-24681 is a Cross-Site Scripting (XSS) vulnerability affecting Zoho ManageEngine ADSelfService Plus, a widely-deployed self-service password management and single sign-on solution for Active Directory environments.
-The vulnerability exists in versions prior to build 6121 and allows attackers to inject malicious scripts through the welcome name attribute on critical authentication screens including Reset Password, Unlock Account, and User Must Change Password pages.
+CVE-2022-24681 is a reflected Cross-Site Scripting (XSS) vulnerability in Zoho ManageEngine ADSelfService Plus, a self-service password management and single sign-on solution for Active Directory.
+Versions prior to build 6121 fail to properly sanitize the welcome name attribute used on the Reset Password, Unlock Account, and User Must Change Password screens.
+An attacker can inject malicious JavaScript that executes in the victim's browser when the targeted page is rendered.
+The flaw is tracked under CWE-79 and requires user interaction to trigger.

 Critical Impact